-During fiscal 2017, the Compensation and HR Committee, with assistance from the CEO and CFO, conducted an informal compensation review of publicly available data relating to the Corporation's peers' pay levels and practices, which the Corporation has used to compare its existing compensation program and assist with establishing compensation for the next fiscal year.
+During fiscal 2019, the Compensation and HR Committee, with assistance from the CEO and CFO, conducted an informal compensation review of publicly available data relating to the Corporation's peers' pay levels and practices, which the Corporation has used to compare its existing compensation program and assist with establishing compensation for the next fiscal year.

-Following a detailed review, the Compensation and HR Committee recommended and the Board approved an executive and director compensation peer group consisting of biotech companies listed on a Canadian stock exchange with market capitalization between CAD\$100 million to \$250 million.
-Depending on the NEO's position and available comparative data, up to a total of 13 companies were included in the comparator group, being:
+Following a detailed review, the Compensation and HR Committee recommended and the Board approved an executive and director compensation peer group consisting of biotech companies listed on a Canadian or US stock exchange with market capitalization between CAD\$125 million to \$500 million.
+Depending on the NEO's position and available comparative data, up to a total of nine companies were included in the comparator group, being:

-- IntelliPharmaCeutics International Inc. (TSX)
+- Arbutus Biopharma Corporation (NASDAQ)

-- Neptune Technologies & Bioressources Inc. (TSX)
+- Neptune Technologies & Bioresources Inc. (TSX)

-- Cardiome Pharma Corp.
-(TSX)

-- Merus Labs International Inc. (TSX)

-- Concordia International Corp.
-(TSX)

-- Cipher Pharmaceuticals Inc. (TSX)
+- Dova Pharmaceuticals Inc. (NASDAQ)

-- Helix BioPharma Corp.
-(TSX)
+- IMV Inc. (TSX)

-- Aurinia Pharmaceuticals Inc. (TSX)
+- Cardiol Therapeutics Inc. (TSX)

-- Helius Medical Technologies, Inc. (TSX)
+- Adamas Pharmaceuticals Inc. (NASDAQ)

-- VBI Vaccines Inc. (TSX)
+- Minerva Neurosciences Inc. (NASDAQ)

-- Resverlogix Corp.
-(TSX)

-- Theratechnologies Inc. (TSX)
+- Achillion Pharmaceuticals Inc. (NASDAQ)

-- Novelion Therapeutics Inc. (TSX)
+- KalVista Pharmaceuticals Inc. (NASDAQ)